mawngo/kcomp/README.md

 # K-Compressor

-Reduce number of color used in image using k-mean clustering.
+Reduce the number of colors used in image using k-mean clustering.

 ## Installation